Integrate IBC Middleware Into a Chain

 moduleMangerrather than creating multiple ones.

-- How middleware needing to send packets or acknowledgments without involving the underlying application will need access to the same
+- How middleware needing to send packets or acknowledgements without involving the underlying application will need access to the same

 scopedKeeperas the base application.